Problem writing file 'Socket is not connected' (57)

 Also ensure that you have the latest updates to your version of macOS

-When running YoYotta with newer macOS versions you may see requests to allow access to folders like Documents, Removable Volumes or Network Volumes.
+When running YoYotta you may see macOS requests to allow access to Removable Volumes or Network Volumes.
+Note that LTO tapes mount as Network volumes.
 Please allow these requests.

-Also you can enable access in Files and Folders in the Security tab as shown in the screenshot.
+If there are problems mounting tapes or drives then you can check and enable access in Files and Folders in the Security tab as shown in the screenshot.

 YoYotta does not need Full Disk Access.